 Let’s say you’ve purchased a carport for your driveway, but you relocate in a few years.
 Once you purchase a carport or storage building, can you move it to a different location?
+Can a metal carport be moved?
+Can I move a wood building?

 The answer is Yes…and No.